 What are the most generally accepted things Australia is famous for?

-• Swim Between the Flags is a mantra even a four-year-old Aussie kid can recite to you upon request.
-The truth is, beach safety is no joke, and you should definitely stay in direct line of sight of lifeguards which is between the red and yellow flags.
+- Swim Between the Flags is a mantra even a four-year-old Aussie kid can recite to you upon request.
+The truth is, beach safety is no joke here, and you should definitely stay in direct line of sight of lifeguards which is between the red and yellow flags.
 That way you’ll avoid dangerous rip currents, deep water, and life-threatening marine life.

-• What is the best month to visit Australia?
-Pick any month either between December and February, and you’ll be golden!
+- What is the best month to visit Australia?
+Pick any month between December and February, and you’ll be golden!
 Or consider something between March and May or September and November to save money.
-There are fewer crowds, and overall the prices of basic things are quite affordable.
+During these months, there are fewer crowds, and overall the prices of basic things are quite affordable.

 These tips for visiting Australia are what you’ll find looking through the first few Google pages.
 Not to toot our own horn, but we went a little deeper in our field research of interesting facts about Australia.
 Let’s get right into it.